 I start with a glass of champagne at the venerable "Balmoral" hotel situated in the heart of the city.
 "The Balmoral" is regal looking from the outside and features an equally regal and timelessly elegant interior with thick carpets and comfy armchairs.
 It is the perfect place to get into the groove of this city so steeped in history.
 But, in fact, I shall stay at the more affordable "Motel One" which has a modern interior and is, most importantly, brilliantly situated – a key requirement on a city trip.

 I choose to eat dinner at the "One Square" bar and restaurant in the Sheraton Grand Hotel.
 Instead of serving regular aperitifs, this modern and comfortable bar offers sampling, not of beer or whisky, but of gin!
 Indeed, gin distilling boasts a long tradition in Scotland, though its booming renaissance is fairly recent.
 A good seventy per cent of gin produced in the UK is from Scotland, and the distilleries are shooting up like mushrooms.
 I cautiously sample my way through the various gins.
 Since I have not yet eaten, a drop too many could have highly undesirable consequences!
-I have soon made out my favourite: Pickering’s Gin produced by a 150-year old distillery in Edinburgh.
+I have soon made out my favourite: Pickering’s Gin produced by a distillery with a centuries-old tradition in Edinburgh.

 Now I really must get some food in my stomach.
 At the "One Square" restaurant, the menu promises Scottish specialities, which triggers a sense of unease within me.
 Could this mean I will be served THE speciality Scotland is known for, i.e. haggis?
 Haggis is sheep’s stomach filled with sheep’s pluck.
 Though not a fussy eater, I hope tonight’s menu has something more to offer than sheep offal.
 And indeed it does: I dine on Crab Cake, Lamb Wellington and a dessert of ice cream with chocolate sauce served with the traditional After Eight mint chocolate.
 Simply delicious!